eeriemyxi/cela/README.md

   -h, --help                 - Show this help.
   -V, --version              - Show the version number for this program.
   -d, --debug                - Enable debug logs.
 Useful if you want to debug your parsers.
+  -D, --dry-run              - Do a dry run.
+Skips running updater script (fetcher script is ran).
   -r, --no-reset             - Do not reset by precedence.
 Disables spec.
 7, see
                                https://semver.org/#spec-item-7
   -Z, --no-zero              - Do not reset when a version is less than 0.